 Remember that these studies are based on the results of pregnant women over 35 when viewed as a group and are not based on your individual medical history.
 Select an obstetrician or midwife who respects your right to have your pregnancy viewed individually.

 2. DIET MATTERS.

-A pregnant woman needs an extra 300 calories a day.
+According to the American Pregnancy Association, a pregnant woman needs an extra 300 calories a day.
 You can get these calories by eating a variety of foods that are high in protein, calcium and iron.